wbamberg/idl-reference/docs/nsIWindowMediator.md

 </table>

 ### calculateZPosition(inWindow, inPosition, inBelow, outPosition, outBelow) ###
- A window wants to be moved in z-order.
+<code> A window wants to be moved in z-order.
 Calculate whether and how
 it should be constrained.
 Note this method is advisory only:
 it changes nothing either in WindowMediator's internal state
 or with the window.